Kugel bites is the new version of kugel to try and love.

 Since the majority of us do not live in LA, I thought we could make our own.

-While the Kugel Bites at Fleishik’s are served in a kraft takeout box, kugel bites surprisingly make a really pretty presentation when you are trying to get that Shabbos morning cholent plate to look like a 5-star caterers’ dish.
+While the Kugel at Fleishik’s are served in a kraft takeout box, kugel bites surprisingly make a really pretty presentation when you are trying to get that Shabbos morning cholent plate to look like a 5-star caterers’ dish.

 Here’s How to Make ‘Em: